Museology: Development of the field

-Museums Association, the first professional membership organization for those working in the museum field, was established in London in 1889.
-In 1901, they developed the Museums Journal, the first English periodical devoted entirely to the theory and practice of museums, which was followed by the American Association of Museum’s Museum Work in the United States (1919).
+The Museums Association, a professional membership organization for those working in the museum field, was established in London in 1889.
+In 1901, it developed the Museums Journal, a periodical devoted to the theory and practice of museums.
+It was followed by the American Association of Museum's Museum Work in the United States (1919).
 With the creation of the International Council of Museums (ICOM) in 1946, the study of museums gained increasing momentum and exposure, though at the time most of the scholarly focus was on operational museology, or museum practice.

-Beginning in the 1950s, new forms of museology were emerging as a way to revitalize the educational role of museums.
-One attempt to re-envision museums’ role was the concept of Ecomuseums, first proposed publicly at ICOM’s 9th International Conference in France (1971).
+In the 1950s new forms of museology emerged as a way to revitalize the educational role of museums.
+One attempt to re-envision museums' role was the concept of ecomuseums, first proposed publicly at ICOM's 9th International Conference in France (1971).
 Ecomuseums proliferated in Europe – and still exist around the world today – challenging traditional museums and dominant museum narratives, with an explicit focus on community control and the development of both heritage and sustainability.
-In 1988, Robert Lumley’s book The Museum Time Machine “expressed the growing disquiet about traditional museological presuppositions and operations”.
-The following year, Peter Vergo published his critically acclaimed edited collection The New Museology (1989/1997), a work that aimed to challenge the traditional or “old” field of museology, and was named one of the Paperbacks of the Year by The Sunday Times in Britain.
+In 1988, Robert Lumley's book The Museum Time Machine "expressed the growing disquiet about traditional museological presuppositions and operations".
+The following year, Peter Vergo published his critically acclaimed edited collection The New Museology (1989/1997), a work that aimed to challenge the traditional or "old" field of museology, and was named one of the Paperbacks of the Year by The Sunday Times in Britain.
 Around the same time, Ivan Karp co-organized two ground-breaking conferences at the Smithsonian, Exhibiting Cultures (1988) and Museums and Communities (1990), that soon resulted in highly influential volumes of the same names that redefined museums studies.
-Scholars who are engaged in various “new” museological practices sometimes disagree about when this trend “officially” began, what exactly it encompasses, and whether or not it is an ongoing field of study.
-However, the common thread of New Museology is that it has always involved some form of “radical reassessment of the roles of museums within society”.
+Scholars who are engaged in various "new" museological practices sometimes disagree about when this trend "officially" began, what exactly it encompasses, and whether or not it is an ongoing field of study.
+However, the common thread of New Museology is that it has always involved some form of "radical reassessment of the roles of museums within society".